zaourzag/aer/README.md

 Before selfhosting, please look at the LICENSE.
 Generally, you're allowed to do whatever you want with the bot, as long as you keep all attribution notices in, i.e. don't "sell it as your own".

-If you're taking code from this project, or working on a project inspired by Aero, you might be required to credit us.
+If you're taking code from this project, or are working on a project inspired by Aero, you might be required to credit us.
 We've written up a few templates to save you some time:

 ### Command
 `Credit goes to [ravy](https://ravy.xyz) from [The Aero Team](https://aero.bot)` (ravy may be replaced by the contributor that wrote the command.
-If you don't know who did it, it was probably ravy.)
+If you don't know who did it, it was probably ravy)

 ### Idea
 `This project was inspired by [Aero](https://aero.bot).`